We see this:

 And this (full size so you can pick out the details):

 Notice the maneuvering handspike on the lower left.
 Those details show up on the right hand side of this photo:

 The accouterments hanging on the earthworks in front of the wheel:

 Having established the Wiards position on the second parallel as just to the left of the Napoleons, let’s look at the guns themselves.
 A great study of the Wiard Guns and their advanced, if non-standard, carriages.

 For those unfamiliar, the trail of the carriage meets the axle below and not on top as with a standard Army field carriage.
 The placement of the trunnions on a high, arching cheek allowed for greater elevation – up to 35°.
 The rear sight hangs from a seat on the back of the breech.

 The crew is loading the other gun in the pair.
 From this angle, we also see the wedges, a feature that counteracted shrinkage of the wooden wheel.

 The gun crew wears an assortment of hats.
-These fellows were part of Lieutenant Paul Berchmire’s Battery B, 3rd New York Light Artillery.
+According to the photo caption, these fellows were part of Lieutenant Paul Berchmire’s Battery F, 3rd New York Light Artillery.
 Aside from the hats, there’s a bit of contrast among those men.